alexpeattie/alexpeattie.com/source/talks/hp.html.md

 There are a few existing sentence segmentation libraries out there for Ruby which attempt to address these headaches. pragmatic_segmenter seems very comprehensive but is quite slow, whereas snip is super fast, if less fully-featured.

 The good news is that if we are able to segment our text and add our start and end tokens it will allow us to improve our output: we can know start our story with the special `:<start>` token and Ruby will pick an appropriate continuation.
 Another advantage is that the addition of `:<end>` tokens allows us to properly punctuation our story with full stops.
-(Generally, we'll strip out the `:<start> and `:<end>` tokens in our final output).
+(Generally, we'll strip out the `:<start>` and `:<end>` tokens in our final output).

 How else could we improve our model?
 One aspect that we've completely ignored is grammar.
 Many of our generated sentences are ungrammatical.
 One approach to address this would be to test the sentences we're generating to test for grammatical correctness, and throw away the ones that aren not.
 A more ambitious approach would be to try and "repair" ungrammatical sentences.

 Another technique we might employ is to intelligently combine multiple models.
 For example, we might train one model on the narration in the HP books, and train another model on the dialogue.
 We could then use a state machine to switch between models, as we flip between dialogue narration.
-Alternatively, we might combine lower- and higher- order models; interpolation or backoff are two common approaches for implementing this.
+Alternatively, we might combine lower- and higher- order models; *interpolation* or *backoff* are two common approaches for implementing this.
+If you're interested in digging into some of these deeper topics, I'd highly recommend the [chapter on Language Models](https://web.stanford.edu/~jurafsky/slp3/4.pdf) in Jurafsky and Martin's excellent book

-#### On the cutting edge

-### Footnotes

-* footnotes will be placed here.
-{:footnotes}
+*Speech and Language Processing (3rd edition)*.